WilkMat3/SET09102_Personal_Portfolio/week3_workflow.md

 *Figure 4: Ticket with added description and acceptance criteria*

 ### Developing soulution

-My task was maintain reference values for organisation types - after refining the ticket and discussing what exactly needs to be done I narrowed down the requirements to allowing users to create, delete, update and view the organisation within the UI.
-To prepare for this task I have watch several tutorial videos on MAUI app development, this gave me a good base when working on the solution.
-I have encountered some issues with xaml markup specifically with binding data but thanks to resources such as stack overflow and Microsoft documentation I was able to find solutions to my problems.During my developement I commited changes to my branch and gave each commit a meaningful title as per [Figure 5] After thorough manual tests of my application and check with Definition of Done(https://github.com/xinjoonha/SET09102_PURPLE/blob/main/Documentation/DoD)  I was happy to progress the task from In Progress to In Review.
+My task was to maintain reference values for organisation types.
+After refining the ticket and discussing my task, I narrowed down the requirements to allow users to create, delete, update and view the organisation within the UI.
+To prepare for this task, I proactively studied several tutorial videos on MAUI app development.
+This foundational knowledge proved invaluable as I began working on the solution.
+During the development process, I encountered some challenges with XAML markup, particularly related to data binding.
+Fortunately, I leveraged external resources such as Stack Overflow and official Microsoft documentation to find effective solutions to these issues.
+Throughout my development work, I diligently committed changes to my branch, providing each commit with a meaningful and descriptive title, as shown in the [Figure 5].
+After completing the coding phase, I thoroughly tested my application.
+Then I revisited the Definition of Done([DoD][https://github.com/xinjoonha/SET09102_PURPLE/blob/main/Documentation/DoD]) to ensure that all criteria were met.
+Only after I progressed the task to the In Review Column.

 ![Figure 5](./images/CommitsHistory.PNG)

 *Figure 5: History of commits for my branch*

 ### Updating Task Board

-Updating the task board was an easy process this can be done in few ways but the easiest is to drag and drop an item to a desired column, as I have done with my ticket.
-Another way of doing it is updating "status" in the ticket details which can be seen on the right side of the [Figure 2].
-I only moved my ticket from "To do" column to "In Development" when I assigned the task and started working on it.
-Once my code fulfilled acceptance criteria and the Definition of Donethen I moved my task to "In Review" column(which can aslo be seen on the [Figure 2]).
-Tasks move between columns as the development process progresses.
-If during review an issues is found withing the code the task moves back to in progress and the process repeats.
-Our finall column before Done is Testing which is dedicated to the manual testing of the application, during that time defects could be found that would send the ticket back to the in progress column.
+Updating the task board is a straightforward process, offering multiple methods to achieve the desired results.
+Among these methods, the simplest involves a quick drag-and-drop action to relocate an item to the desired column, as I have done when working on my ticket.
+Alternatively, you can update the 'status' within the ticket details, which is located on the right side of [Figure 2] within ticket details.

+I moved my ticket from the 'To Do' column to 'In Development' when I took ownership of the task and started work.
+After completing the code, ensuring it met the acceptance criteria and the Definition of Done, I moved my task to the 'In Review' column, a step also visible in [Figure 2].

+The movement of tasks across columns reflects the progression of the development process.
+If any issues are identified during the code review, the task is returned to the 'In Progress' column, initiating a repeat of the process.
+Our final column before reaching 'Done' is 'Testing,' dedicated to manual testing of the application.
+During this phase, any defects detected may prompt the return of the ticket to the 'In Progress' column for further development.

 ### Making a pull request

-Once I completed my work on the feature branch I have created the pull request to facilitate the discussion on the code I created.
-To create a pull request(PR) I have clicked Pull requests from the repositorty github page, marked in blue on the [Figure 6] and then I clicked "new pull request" marked in red.
+Once I completed my work on the feature branch, I created the pull request to facilitate the discussion on the code I created.
+To create a pull request(PR), I clicked Pull requests from the repository GitHub page, marked in blue on the [Figure 6], and then I clicked "new pull request" marked in red.

 ![Figure 6](./images/prCreation.PNG)

 *Figure 6: Creating a pull request part one*

-After that I was presented with a screen where I could select which branches would be considered in pull request as per the example in [Figure 7].
+After that, I was presented with a screen where I could select which branches would be considered for the PR as per the example in [Figure 7].
 Our policy dictates that the feature branches are merged into the main.
-I have selected branches so that my feature branch merges into master once the PR is completed.
+I have selected branches so that my feature branch merges into the master once the PR is completed.

 ![Figure 7](./images/prCreation2.PNG)

 *Figure 7: Branch selection screen for pull requests*

-After creating the pull request I was presented with a screen that allowed me to add description of changes as per the [Figure 8].
-This is also the page where the discussion about my work happens.
-This is where my branch awaited comments and approvals and based on those the ticket will flow in either direction.
+After creating the PR, I was presented with a screen that allowed me to add description of changes as per the [Figure 8].
+This is also the page where the discussion about my work happens and  where my branch awaited comments and approvals.

 ![Figure 8](./images/PR.PNG)